UnkindPartition/motif-stats/README.md

-This program computes the probability that a given DNA motif (represented as IUPAC codes) will occur inside a random DNA sequence of a given length.
+This program computes the probability that a given DNA motif (represented as a sequence of IUPAC codes) will occur inside a random DNA sequence of a given length.
 It assumes that all four bases are equally likely and independent between the positions.
 It works as described in [this blog post](https://ro-che.info/articles/2018-08-01-probability-of-regex).